Lukeflisberg/Lukeflisberg/README.md

 - 👋 Hi, I’m @Lukeflisberg
-- 👀 I’m interested in gameDev with Unity, Art and Videogames
+- 👀 I’m interested in gamedev with Unity, Videogames and programming the occasional 'odd' software with VSC
-- 🌱 I’m currently learning C# and swedish
+- 🌱 I’m currently learning C#, Python and Delphi
 - 📫 How to reach me: lukeflisberg@gmail.com

 <!---